tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_status_reports.md

 Saul also notes that the initial reports might take a while, but once you've created a few, you'll have an established format and routine, and the effort will be less time intensive.
 With each report you send, you can fine tune your structure, language, and style in these reports.

 Finally, as Saul notes in his last point, you could also add a section on issues and obstacles.
 Be careful of throwing other teams under the bus in a public way here, though.
-For example, if your biggest obstacle is that engineers don't review docs, or that you're understaffed for the amount of work, or that your company's culture is anti-collaborative when it comes to docs ("docs aren't my job"), you could call this out in the report, but do it tactfully, without laying blame with any particular group or person.
+For example, if your biggest obstacle is that engineers don't review docs, or that you're understaffed for the amount of work, or that your company's culture is anti-collaborative when it comes to docs ("docs aren't my job!"), you could call this out in the report, but do it tactfully, without laying blame with any particular group or person.

 ## Frequency, format, audience